yysun/apprun-site/src/pages/esm.md

 ## Fix the Global Imports

 However, there is still a problem.
-The browser does not how to import the global modules.
-E.g. All components import the global module _apprun_.
+The browser does not how to import global modules.
+E.g., All components import the global module _apprun_.

 ```javascript
 import { app, Component } from 'apprun';